 While living on the small island nestled in the San Francisco Bay, I often overheard bizarre tales of supernatural events that took place in some of the Victorian homes around Alameda.
 As a skeptical teenager, I would listen politely but believed such events only transpired in the overactive imagination of the “storyteller,” that is until strange things began happening in my own home.
 Continue reading “The Ghost on Lincoln Avenue”

 For me, Hotchkiss, Colorado is more than just a place on the map or a spot on the road; it’s a place of dreams and promises, where pioneer families came, built their homes and left a legacy.
 Continue reading “Finding My Way Home”

 Questioning if this will be the last time—

 As a father and step father, my grandfather David cared for twenty children!

-My great great-grandfather, David Allen, was a farmer and a rancher for most of his life.
+My great-great-grandfather, David Allen, was a farmer and a rancher for most of his life.
 My grandfather was born in Somerset County, Pennsylvania in 1810, and his parents were Philip and Nancy “Ann” Wilcox.
 By the time he was four years old, his family was living in Monroe County, Ohio.
-Continue reading “Yours, Mine and Ours – Twenty Kids!”
+Continue reading “Yours, Mine, and Ours”

 the mighty Rocky Mountains–